 Step 3: Check Your Hosting Settings

-At times, the Database Server Manager can reset the hosting settings on your workstations.
+At times, the Database Server Manager can sometimes reset the hosting settings on your workstations.
 Once you scan your folders, follow the steps in “Solution 1: Turn off hosting on your workstations” from this article.
-After that, Check if the issue persists else move on to the next step.
+After that, check if the issue persists else, move on to the next step.